-There are important consequences to not implementing or supporting a whistleblower system.
+The consequences of not having a whistleblower system in your company can be steep, and you should make this a part of your risk management strategy to avoid the negative consequences.
 If you believe a whistleblower system is unnecessary, think again.
-Not having one can mean not providing important opportunities for employees to report potential misconduct or concerns.
+Not having one can mean not being able to provide important opportunities for employees to report potential misconduct or concerns.
 It also means not having the mechanisms in place to correct problems in a timely way.
-There are also several other consequences for not having an internal whistleblower channel.
-For one thing, it can lead to more public disclosures.
+It can lead to more public disclosures.
 It can also harm a company’s reputation, decrease transparency and employee motivation, and increase the risk of financial damage.

+The negative consequences and financial cost of not having a whistleblower system have been demonstrated by many cases in the news where companies have had to clean up the damage made to public perception and employee trust.
 Weak corporate governance in risk management, board practices, and shareholder rights was later found to have played key roles in the rise of the global financial crisis in the late 2000s.
-Had there been more effective policies and tools in place for reporting wrongdoing internally, the problems would likely have been reported sooner and a financial crash may have been avoided.
+Had there been more effective policies and tools in place for reporting wrongdoing, the problems would likely have been reported sooner and a financial crash may have been avoided.
 Here is a list of important consequences of not having a whistleblower system in place:

 When companies discourage speaking up, employees stop sharing concerns about employee and revenue performance and are less likely to report problems with internal processes.
 Having an open, ethical work culture makes employees more likely to report human resource issues and feel more valued and respected.

 Breaching rules can be expensive.
 One study found that company stock prices can decrease by 2.8% when more external disclosures to the press are made.
 Other potential financial consequences include having to deal with more shareholder lawsuits and seeing less return over time.
-The EU Directive has also introduced penalties for companies that don’t take measures to establish proper reporting channels or prevent reprisals.
+The EU Whistleblowing Directive has also introduced penalties for companies that don’t take measures to establish proper internal and external whistleblowing channels or prevent reprisals.

 Not addressing concerns from employees about potential wrongdoings means having higher staff turnover and losing skilled competent team members.
 This will also increase recruitment and training costs.